KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/2component/README.md

 >2.
 Feel free to change up the colors of the app!
 >3.
 Ready for a challenge?
 How about generating a new component for your "About" page, and adding a new route named 'about'.
 Add the new route to the route array.
 Read more from Angular's [route order documentation](https://angular.io/guide/router#route-order) to understand where to add the new route definition in the array.

+# Take a quiz and provide feedback

+We want to hear from you!
+Take a [short quiz about Angular and let us know what you liked and how we can do better](https://forms.gle/eeg5GY3Lguj8FZUN9)!

 # Answer key

 >[!CODECHECK]